alexcasalboni/unleash-edge-fork/docs/quickstart.md

 ---

-Once everything is running smoothly, updating your application code is very straightforward:
+Once everything is running smoothly, you can update your application code.

 1. Identify the code or configuration file where the Unleash instance URL is defined.
-2. Update it to use the local Unleash Edge on `http://localhost:3063`.
+2. Update the SDK configuration to use `http://localhost:3063`.
+3. Make sure the SDK configuration includes a valid API token.
-3. Restart your app and test it.
+4. Restart your app and test it.

 <Tabs>
   <TabItem value=".net" label=".NET" default>
-    For example, if you're using the [.NET example](https://github.com/Unleash/unleash-sdk-examples/tree/main/.NET), update the `UNLEASH_API_URL` environment variable in your `.env` file:
+    For example, if you're using the [.NET example](https://github.com/Unleash/unleash-sdk-examples/tree/main/.NET), update the API URL and token in your `.env` file:

     ```text title=".env"
     UNLEASH_API_URL=http://localhost:3063/api
+    UNLEASH_API_TOKEN=<your_backend_token>
     ```
   </TabItem>